ray-project/ray/doc/source/rllib-env.rst

 .. warning::

-   Please do **not** try to use gym registration to register custom environments.
    The gym registry is not compatible with Ray.
-Instead, always use the registration flows documented above.
+Instead, always use the registration flows documented above to ensure Ray workers can access the environment.

 Configuring Environments
 ------------------------